tessercat/daoistic-book/about.md

 ### About Daoistic

 This is what happens
-when software developers
+when a software developer
-with history degrees
+with a history degree
-and time on their hands
+and time on his hands
 start wondering
 what the source code looks like.
 It turns out that classical Chinese